lemocla/Which-way-is-up/README.md

     - #### **Context processor and all auth template**

-      As the newsletter form is rendered in the base template and accessible across the website, it was put into a context processor.
+      As the newsletter form is rendered in the base template and accessible across the website, it was included into a context processor.

-      At first return, as a condition looked whether the request is get seemed to have interferred with functionalities within all auth and as the result, if there were any errors in the login or whilst registering - it would throw a NoneType error.
+      At first return, as a condition looked for a get request, it seemed to have interferred with Allauth functionalities - and as a result - if there were any errors in the login or whilst registering, it would throw a NoneType error.

       The solution was to remove "if request is get" & also renaming file - to make sure - it doesn’t override allauth functionalities

     - #### **Display crispy form in two columns - profile**